 Medical malpractice occurs whenever a healthcare provider or employee is negligent in providing proper care and that negligence results in injury.
 Physicians, nurses, patient care technicians, and emergency medical personnel are just some of the parties who may engage in medical malpractice.

 Medical malpractice can occur in a variety of ways, but some of the most common include:

 It is important for patients to note that not all medical errors or poor outcomes rise to the level of medical malpractice.
 The question is whether the healthcare provider acted in accordance with the applicable standard of care.
 In Florida, that standard is “that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar health care providers.”
 An attorney familiar with Florida medical malpractice law will be able to review the facts of your case and determine whether you have a claim.

-Because of the nature of the conditions that bring patients into emergency rooms, emergency department malpractice can have catastrophic results (Florida death certificate sample).
+Due to the nature of the conditions that bring patients into emergency rooms, emergency department medical malpractice can have catastrophic results, including wrongful death.
 Many patients may not even be aware of the fact that they were a victim of malpractice until days or weeks after their visit.

-As a result, anyone who has sustained an injury or been provided inadequate care at an emergency department should discuss their case with an attorney as soon as possible.
-You can call us at (386) 777-7777 or fill out our online contact form below for a free case evaluation.
-Get the compensation you deserve.
+If you have sustained an injury or been provided inadequate care by a medical professional, including those at an emergency department, discuss your case with an experienced Florida medical malpractice attorney as soon as possible to ensure you get the compensation you deserve for your injuries and losses.
+You can call us at (386) 777-7777 or fill out our online contact form for a free case evaluation.